 The advantages of using a DBA name also vary depending on the type of business you own.
 Here are some benefits that you may experience from using an assumed name:

 Corporations, LLCs, LPs, and LLPs must register a Texas DBA name with the Secretary of State.
 You can do so electronically via the state’s online business services portal, SOSDirect.
 Sign in to your account to access the Assumed Name Certificate.
-Complete the form online and pay the $25 filing fee.
+Complete the form online and pay the required filing fee.